 The day begins as early as four in the morning, where bratalus again take a holy bath in rivers or water reservoirs and scrub-clean their houses with cow dung in order to purify their habitat.

-They spend their day listening or reading out Jitiya katha, the famous tales of Jitmahan, Chilo and Shero related to the festival.
+They spend their day listening to or reading out Jitiya Katha, the famous tales of Jitmahan, Chilo, and Shero related to the festival.
 Sing and dance too, the dance is called Jhamata to the song called Darkatoni.
 The Darkotani is sung while cutting Peepal tree branches to make thaat, a makeshift place to worship Chilo and Shero.
-The lyrics of song requests Jitmahan to boon bratalus with a loving in-laws and ideal set of children.
+The lyrics of the song request Jitmahan to boon bratalus with loving in-laws and an ideal set of children.

 Tharus usually don’t prefer concrete temples because they worship nature on this day apart from Jitmahan.
 They sing devotional songs to trees and rivers called Jatsari, praise of water gods.